hungcq/knowledge-repo/math/how-not-to-be-wrong.md

-# How not to be wrong
+# How Not To Be Wrong

+## Info
+- Type: book
+- Author: TODO

 ## Category
 Math, theoretical, using normal experience/examples